HugoRCD/shelve/.github/pull_request_template.md

 <!---
-☝️ PR title should follow conventional commits (https://conventionalcommits.org) Here are the available types:
+☝️ PR title should follow conventional commits (https://conventionalcommits.org) Here are the available types and scopes:

+### Types
 - breaking (fix or feature that would cause existing functionality to change) 💥
 - feat (a non-breaking change that adds functionality) ✨
 - fix (a non-breaking change that fixes an issue) 🐞